coleslaw-org/coleslaw/docs/hacking.md

    should tell the user what file failed and why.
 We also should probably enforce more constraints about metadata.
 E.g. Empty metadata is not allowed/meaningful.
 Trailing space after separator, etc.
+2. Trying to load content from the bare repo instead of the clone. i.e. Specifying the `:repo` in .coleslawrc as the bare repo.
+   The README should clarify this point and the need for posts to be ".post" files.
-2. Custom themes that try to access non-existent properties of content do not currently error.
+3. Custom themes that try to access non-existent properties of content do not currently error.
 They just wind up returning whitespace.
    When the theme compiles, we should alert the user to any obvious issues with it.
-3. Trying to load content from the bare repo instead of the clone. i.e. Specifying the `:repo` in .coleslawrc as the bare repo.
-   The README should clarify this point and the need for posts to be ".post" files.
 4. Dear Lord it was miserable even debugging a transposed character error in one of the templates. "${foo}" instead of "{$foo}".
 But fuck supporting multiple templating backends I have enough problems.
 What can we do?

 ### Scripting Conveniences

-1. The getting started process has been simplified for new users.
-   They are able to just place a config in $HOME or their repo and do `(progn
-      (ql:quickload :coleslaw)
-      (coleslaw:main "/path/to/my/blog-repo"))`.
-2. We may also add command-line tools/scripts to run coleslaw, set up the db for incremental builds, scaffold a new post, etc. for new users.
+It would be convenient to add command-line tools/scripts to run coleslaw, set up the db for incremental builds, scaffold a new post, etc. for new users.
-   Xach's buildapp or cl-launch would be useful here. frog and hakyll are good points of inspiration as well.
+Xach's buildapp or Fare's cl-launch would be useful here. frog and hakyll are reasonable points of inspiration for commands to offer.

 ### Plugin Constraints